What Is the SPDR S&P 500 ETF (SPY)

-The SPDR S&P 500 ETF is one of the easiest ways for stock traders to access a stock index, which was typically only available to S&P 500 futures traders prior to 1993 (SPY inception date).
-But SPY is more than just access to a major index; many ETFs offer that and are nowhere near as popular.
+The SPDR S&P 500 ETF is one of the easiest ways for stock traders to access a stock index, which was typically only available to S&P 500 futures traders prior to the SPY inception date.
+But SPY is more than just access to a major index.
+Many ETFs offer that and are nowhere near as popular.

 The ETF also has good price movement.
-It isn't extremely volatile but typically moves about 0.5% to 1% per day, as measured by Average True Range (ATR).
-During times of high volatility, the price may cover a 2% range or more, per day.
-Movement of less than 0.5% from one day to the next is relatively rare.
-While SPY moves less than the high volatility day trading stocks, there is so much volume day traders can take larger position sizes to offset the lower volatility.
+It isn't extremely volatile, but it typically moves about 0.5 percent to 1 percent a day as measured by Average True Range (ATR).
+During times of high volatility, the price might cover a 2 percent range or more per day.
+Movement of less than 0.5 percent from one day to the next is relatively rare.

 Volume is one thing.
-It attracts short-term and long-term traders alike, but it is isn't the only volume that makes SPY attractive to traders.
-Lots of stocks have high volume for a few days, but then it fizzles out.
-To keep volume you need a trustworthy product.
+It attracts short-term and long-term traders alike, but it isn't only the volume that makes SPY attractive to traders.
+Lots of stocks have high volume for a few days, then they fizzle out.
+You need a trustworthy product to keep volume.

 How SPY Works

 The SPDR S&P 500 is a trust unit.
 The managers of the fund purchase and sell stocks to align their holdings with the S&P 500 index.
-By buying a share of SPY you're buying a unit of the current holdings, which represents a small portion of each stock on the S&P 500 index.
+When you buy a share of SPY, you're buying a unit of the current holdings representing a small portion of each stock on the S&P 500 index.

-Investor's buy SPY hoping the holdings within the fund--the stocks of the S&P 500 index--will rise, which will allow him/her to sell their shares (SPY units) at a higher price than what they paid.
-If the holdings within the fund fall, so will the value of each unit/share of SPY.
+Investors buy SPY hoping that the holdings within the fund—the stocks of the S&P 500 index—will rise.
+This allows them to sell their SPY units at a higher price than what they paid.
+If the holdings within the fund fall, the value of each unit/share of SPY will fall as well.

 Day traders don't care whether the index moves up or down.
-Since all the stocks in the S&P 500 move all day long, so does SPY, tracking the worth of the holdings/underlying stocks.
-Those fluctuations in SPY, combined with very large volume, allow day traders to actively trade throughout the day.
+All the stocks in the S&P 500 move all day long, and so does SPY, tracking the worth of the holdings/underlying stocks.
+Combined with very large volume, those fluctuations allow day traders to actively trade throughout the day.